Olex2/Olex2Manual/Tasks/03_structure_solution.md

 > CRYST You should always be careful to ensure that your .ins file corresponds to your .hkl.
 Olex2 saves the full path of the correct file in the header of the .ins file (in a REM line) and will use that file if it is present.

-**Z and Z'**: Z is the number of formula units in the unit cell, Z' is the number of formula units in the asymmetric unit.
+**ZZ and ZZ'**: ZZ is the number of formula units in the unit cell, ZZ' is the number of formula units in the asymmetric unit.